vanessacor/my-site/content/experiments/calculator.md

 ---

-The final project of [Web development 101](https://www.theodinproject.com/courses/web-development-101) was to make an on-screen calculator using JavaScript, HTML, and CSS.
+The final project of [Web development 101](https://www.theodinproject.com/courses/web-development-101) course was to make an on-screen calculator using JavaScript, HTML, and CSS.

-This online calculador has the basic math operators but it doesn’t follow the order of operations (PEMDAS) meaning that all the operations are done by a pair of numbers being evaluated at a time.

-Again I design the program by separating the bussiness logic from UI logic.

-On the business side, I first created the tests (behavior-driven development) using [Jasmine](https://jasmine.github.io/).
-Following this approach it helped me a lot to build all the functions and also the structure of the program.
-This side of the program is responsible to evaluate the expression and to return a result of that evaluation.

-On the UI side the program is responsible for the event handlers and updating the DOM.
+Based on my previous good experience separating bussiness logic from the UI behaviours, and knowing this project was a bit more complex, I took the time to do proper analysis and design the program before starting.

+Having had heard about the benefits of TDD and looking at the many requirements of this app, I thought it was a glorious opportunity to practice it myself.
+I wrote all the tests first using [Jasmine](https://jasmine.github.io/) and this approach helped me a lot, not just because it forced me to document all the rules but also because it allowed me to test everything every time I did a small change.

 #### What have I learnt:

-- JavaScript - arrays methods, loop and conditional statements, debugging (dev-tools), BDD using jasmine.
+- JavaScript: more array methods, loops, and conditional statements.

-#### What I would do differently:

-- I would try to implement PEMDAS and would add more complex operations.
+- Debugging: Chrome DevTools.
+- TDD: writing unit tests with Jasmine.